Paul John Hallinan: Priesthood

 Hallinan was ordained to the priesthood for the Diocese of Cleveland on February 20, 1937, by Archbishop Joseph Schrembs.
 His first assignment was as a curate at St. Aloysius Parish in Cleveland, where he remained for five years.
 After the American entry into World War II in December 1941, Hallinan in 1942 enlisted in the US Army Chaplain Corps.
 He was stationed with the 542nd Engineer Amphibian Regiment in Australia, New Guinea, and the Philippines.
-Holding the rank of captain, Hallinan was wounded in action on Biak Island near Papua and received the Purple Heart in 1944.
+Holding the rank of captain, Hallinan was wounded in action on Biak Island in the Dutch East Indies, receiving a Purple Heart in 1944.